Question (character): Powers and abilities

 The Question is also a talented and intuitive detective, honed by years of experience as an investigative journalist.
 Though shown not to be on par with Batman, the Question has solved mysteries, infiltrated enemy territory, and used his intellect to outwit master criminals like the Riddler.
 Throughout the years, beginning with Dennis O'Neil and further explored by Rick Veitch, the Question has possessed mystical and supernatural abilities.
 He can mentally enhance the healing of injuries, sense danger, block pain, communicate with spirits, locate enemies and create astral projections.
 All of these abilities allow the Question to face powerful and superhuman opponents.

-The New 52 version possesses the power of teleportation.